This tutorial is an early exploration into Java Project Loom (preview technology)

 and cancel them at any time.
 Easily manage multiple tasks.
 Create network aware

 tasks and recurring tasks, and much much more!
 The API is open source (Apache 2.0

-This tutorial outlines some of the interesting behaviors exhibitied by SwingWorker
+This tutorial outlines some of the interesting behaviors exhibited by SwingWorker

-when running background tasks are cancelled in flight.
+when running background tasks are canceled in flight

 If you've ever want to incorporate web services into your graphical